mathews5/visual-website-editor/readme.txt

 conducted through SECURE_AUTH_KEY defined in the wp-config.php file.
 Based on this information the correct code will be sent to your site.

+After performing changes through the editor a Tidio Elements script allowing changes in the website will be added to your site.

 == Installation ==
 1. Go to WordPress Control Panel
 1. Click "Plugins", then "Add New"